 The NO may shut off injection points where the gas supplied is non-specification.
 The exception is if an agreement has been reached for the transport of non-specification gas and the gas is safe to use.

-Liability is limited to direct losses or damage to physical property where the loss has been caused by a breach of the agreement; it excludes events beyond the NO's reasonable control.
-In 2014 some distributors and retailers renegotiated their NSAs to include service standards relating to the development, monitoring and use of distribution networks.
-Of particular relevance to gas quality are service standards providing for:
+Liability is limited to direct losses or damage to physical property where the loss has been caused by a breach of the agreement, and excludes events beyond the NO's reasonable control.